Believe it (or Not)

 Afternoon class: 4pm Eastern / 1pm Pacific

-You can stream last year’s five lessons from “Bigfoot” right now.
+You can purchase last year’s five lessons from our first topic (“Bigfoot”) right now.

 You’re teaching what?